AnastasiiaSt/Forest-Cover-Type-Prediction/README.md

-### Problem Description
+### Description
-Training and testing datasets [Forest Cover Type](https://www.kaggle.com/competitions/forest-cover-type-prediction/data) from Kaggle are used in this project.
+This is a project for Kaggle competition [Forest Cover Type Prediction(https://www.kaggle.com/competitions/forest-cover-type-prediction/overview).
+The goal is based on the features such as Elevation, Aspect, Slope, different types of Distances, Hillshade, Wilderness Area and Soil Type to  distinguish seven Forest Cover Types, which include Spruce/Fur, Lodgepole Pine, Ponderosa Pine, Cottonwood/Willow, Aspen, Douglas-fir, Krummholz.
 Detailed information about training and testing datasets can be found in the [training set report](http://htmlpreview.github.io/?https://github.com/AnastasiiaSt/Capstone-Project/blob/main/profile_report_train.html) and [testing set report](http://htmlpreview.github.io/?https://github.com/AnastasiiaSt/Capstone-Project/blob/main/profile_report_test.html), which were created using pandas profiling module. <br>

 ### Feature Engineering
 For feature preprocessing, custom class Preprocessing is created, which includes the following options for scaling, encoding and modification: